uma-dev/GCP-course/notes.md

 But it doesn't support joins and you can only export data only from gcloud (not from cloud console ).

 ### Firestore

 It is an enhanced version that will replace Datastore is **Firestore**.
 It is optimized for __multiple devices access__ (mobile, IOT, etc).
 Also it offers client side libraries Web, iOS, Android and more.
+It stores data in hierarchical structure.
 It offers two modes:
 - Datastore compatible
 - Native modes

+It can export data to buckets and also import data from buckets

+### Cloud BigTable

+Petabyte scale with millisecond response, wide column noSQL database.
+It is HBase API compatible (open source alternative).
+Designed for huge volumes of analytical and operational data and real-time analytics such as time-series data, financial data, transaction histories or stock prices.
+Some of the important features that provides:
+- Millions of read/writes TPS at very low-latency
+- Single row transactions (does not support multi row transactions)
+- Needs server instance with SSD or HHD (not serverless)
+- Scale horizontally with multiple nodes and zero downtime
+- Export data using Java application or HBase commands (cannot use gcloud or console)
+- The CLI for using BigTable is **cbt** (not gcloud)
+- Compatible with Dataflow for exporting data

+### Memory store

+In-memory datastore service to reduce access times.
+It is fully managed with hight availability or 99.9%.
+Supports two options
+- Redis: low latency with persistence
+- Memcached: pure caching

+### BigQuery

+Exabyte scale modern Datawarehousing solution from GCP.
+It provides Relational database (SQL, schema, consistency).
+Data in organized in **datasets**, inside datasets there are multiple tables.
+It offers:
+- Two approaches: __traditional__ (storage + compute) and __modern__ (realtime + serverless)
+- Importing (lost of sources: CSV, JSON, ARO, PAKE, ORC, Datastore backups, etc) and exporting (Cloud Storage and Data Studio, formats: CSV/JSON with Gzip compression, Avro with deflate or snappy compression)
+- Can configure Table Expiration
+- Can query info from Cloud Storage, Cloud SQL, BigTable, Google Drive without storing it in BigQuery
+- Access to BigQuery from:
+  - Cloud console
+  - bq command-line tool (no gcloud)
+  - BigQuery REST API
+  - HBase API based libraries (Java, .NET and Python)
+- A good practice is to estimate queries before running, either console or ```bq --dry-run``` (you pay for the amount of data scanned by the query)